AssortedFantasy/SATSolver/README.md

                                                 +-+---------++
                                                 | EXPRESSION |
                                                 +------------+
-1. User writes to INPUT.TXT
+1. USER writes to INPUT.TXT
-2. User communicates commands to main
+2. USER communicates commands to MAIN
-3. GetOpt is used to interpret User Commands
+3. GETOPT is used to interpret User Commands
 4. MAIN calls SATIO, passing in arguments from GETOPT
 5. SATIO Calls the Lexer
 6. The LEXER reads in from INPUT.TXT
-7. The LEXER ouputs tokens to the Parser
+7. The LEXER outputs tokens to the Parser
 8. The PARSER converts the tokens to EXPRESSIONS
 9. The PARSER returns the EXPRESSION to SATIO
 10. SATIO calls the appropriate SATFORM function based upon GETOPT arguments, passing in the EXPRESSION
 11. SATFORM calls MATHCORE functions and passes in the EXPRESSION
 12. MATHCORE does the appropriate reductions on the EXPRESSION and returns it to SATFORM
 13. SATFORM returns the expression to SATIO
-14. SATIO writes the expression to OUTPUT.TXT
+14. SATIO appends the expression to OUTPUT.TXT
-15. The USER reads OUTPUT.TXT
+15. The USER reads result from OUTPUT.TXT